10 Steps to Starting a Travel Agency from Home

 Vendors will need a travel agency name for their records so have one ready before you start selling travel.

-Whether you go with a host agency or choose to go independent, you're going to need a name for our agency.
+Whether you go with a host agency or choose to go independent, you're going to need a name for your agency.
 The vendors (hotels, cruise lines, airlines, etc) will need a travel agency name for their records so have one ready before you can start selling travel.
 Having a niche already picked out can help you as you decide on your travel agency's name.

 Starting your travel agency (from home or otherwise) is a lot of work.
 The last thing you want as your travel agency opens its doors is a letter saying you've infringed on someone else's trademark!
 We help you through the things you need to consider when choosing a name for your agency.
-Are their any competitor's with similar names that will make it harder for you to pull up at the top of the search engines?
-Are the URLs available?
-Are their any copyrights?
-Is it too long to neatly fit on marketing materials?
-We go through this and a whole lot more, so dig in!

-Here's the things to consider when choosing your travel agency's name!
+Here are some things to consider when choosing your travel agency's name!

 3. Choose a Travel Agency Business Structure